But that’s not what he finds when he looks outside.

 “Next time, I’ll be more judicious about what add-ons I pick.”
 He looked at me and grinned.

-After removing the thicker add-ons and some extras that he’d duplicated, he cut his burger in half and picked up one half.
+After removing the thicker add-ons and others he’d duplicated, he cut his burger in half and picked up one half.
 “I ordered it medium-rare, and it is medium-rare!” he said.
 “That’s amazing.”

 “Is medium-rare okay?”
 I asked.

 “Oh, yeah, that’s perfect.
 The meat will be much juicier cooked medium rare.”
-He took a bite, chewed for a few seconds with his eye closed, then stopped for two or three seconds before swallowing.
+He took a bite, chewed for a few seconds with his eye closed, then stopped for a couple of seconds before swallowing.
 “Oh, man, this is such a good burger!
 The meat is so juicy, and it tastes like it was cooked outdoors on a grill.”

 We continued eating our burgers.
 He raved about the skinny fries because they were so crunchy, and he said that’s the way he liked his fries.
 He’d ordered root beer and got a free refill.
 When we finished, he leaned back in his chair and put his hands on his stomach.